MicrosoftDocs/azure-databases-docs/articles/cosmos-db/scripts/cli/common/ipfirewall-bulk-add-remove.md

 ---
-title: Bulk Add or Remove Firewall Rule IP Addresses
+title: Bulk add or remove firewall rule IP addresses
-description: Add or Remove Firewall Rule IP Addresses in bulk for one or all accounts in a subscription or resource group
+description: Add or remove rirewall rule IP addresses in bulk for one or all accounts in a subscription or resource group
 author: markjbrown
 ms.author: mjbrown
 ms.service: azure-cosmos-db